 - The size of a test backup (of a 120 Gigabyte sized primary Windows partition)

 This is a limited version of Acronis True Image, a commercial backup program for $49.99, that is free of charge.
 The system needs to have at least one Western Digital Drive for the software to function properly.
+This can be an internal or external drive.
+You can run jobs on other drives as well though.

 While limited in scope, it does not support features such as encrypting the data and only supports full backups, it may be sufficient for users who backup their data only frequently to secure storage space.